-Under Title IX a school must respond to a request to amend information related to a transgender or gender non-conforming student's status consistent with its general practices for amending other students' records.
+A school should respond to a request to amend information related to a transgender or gender nonconforming student's status consistent with its general practices for amending other students' records.
+When a school district receives documentation of a student's legal name change or gender identity, the district must update the student's school records accordingly.
+If the school district has not received documentation supporting a student's legal name or gender change, the school should nonetheless update all unofficial school records (e.g. attendance sheets, school IDs, report cards) to reflect the student's name and gender, consistent with the student's gender identity, to ensure that the student's transgender status is not unintentionally revealed by school records.
 If district personnel have a credible and supportable basis for believing that a student's gender identity is being asserted for an improper purpose, that basis should be documented and a written response should be provided to the student.